 Properly maintained roads are essential to Lake County residents, businesses, schools and emergency service providers.
 Numerous government agencies construct, maintain and repair roads in Lake County.
 If you have questions or concerns about a particular roadway, you must contact the appropriate agency.
 See the guide below for help.

 The Lake County Division of Transportation is responsible for planning, designing, constructing and maintaining certain Lake County highways.
 Roads under the jurisdiction of Lake County are identified by the 5-sided blue and gold route markers pictured at left, a system of more than 300 centerline miles of arterial and collector roads and more than 59 miles of bike facilities.
 A county highway must meet criteria established by state law, have been designated a county highway by the county board and approved by the state.

 The Division of Transportation is also responsible for more than 130 signalized intersections, 40 bridges and almost 22 miles of guardrail.
 Like state highways, Lake County highways extend through municipalities.

 Click to open County Highway and Bikeway Map

 Illinois Tollway I-94

 The Illinois Tollway is responsible for the construction, maintenance and operation of tollways in northern Illinois.
 I-94, the Tri-State Tollway, is an interstate highway and is the only interstate highway in Lake County.

 Visit the Illinois Tollway Website

 Municipal streets are located within municipal corporate limits that are not state highways or part of the county highway system.
 Most municipal streets provide access to neighborhoods or within subdivisions.
 Each municipality is responsible for the construction, maintenance and repair of the streets within their municipal limits.

 See a List of Municipalities in Lake County

-This type of sign also represents highways under the authority of the Illinois Department of Transportation.
+This type of sign identifies state highways under the authority of the Illinois Department of Transportation.